tuzmusic/extra-spoon/README.md

 recipe website --> spoontacular --> anylist

 ## Tasks
-- [ ] Split recipe steps by sentences
+- [X] Split recipe steps by sentences
 - [ ] Output a resource that can be fed back into the Spoonacular API to be reparsed.
 This probably means posting an HTML page.
 - [ ] Create a modified Chrome extension that feeds a website through our middleware and then submits the result to the AnyList extension.
+- [ ] Consider further splits
+    - All commas
+    - "and"
+    - ", then"

 ### How might this be accomplished?
 We could do all the work in HTML.
 We could pull down the page, and then do our find-replace directly.